 What is the Most Reliable Used Luxury Car?

 Buying a used luxury car doesn’t have to mean killing your budget for the privilege of a famous badge on your grille.
-There are a bunch of excellent choices out there, with some of the best falling well under a price range of $20,000.
+There are many excellent choices out there, with some of the best falling well under a price range of $20,000.

-So, what you get from the used luxury car?
+So, what do you get from the used luxury car?
 You get long-term reliability, a comfortable ride, plenty of features, and strong safety scores.
-The Mercedes E Class is a fantastic choice if safety is a top priority for potential purchase.
+The Mercedes E Class is a fantastic choice if safety is a top priority for potential purchases.